sgclasher/agentblueprint/README.md

 ---

 **📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, secure user authentication, a centralized Supabase database, and consistent professional theming across all pages, providing a sophisticated foundation for enterprise AI transformation planning.
-With the completion of **Phase 6.1.5 Admin Interface**, the platform now features a **production-ready credential management system** with multi-provider AI support, enterprise-grade security, and user-friendly admin interface.
-The combination of **real AI-powered timeline generation**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.
+With the completion of **Phase 6.1.5 Admin Interface**, the platform now features a **production-ready credential management system** with an architecture ready for multi-provider AI support, enterprise-grade security, and a user-friendly admin interface.
+The combination of **real AI-powered timeline generation (via OpenAI)**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.

 **🔒 Production Security Summary**: The platform implements industry-standard security practices with JWT authentication, user-scoped data access, AES-256-GCM encryption, and application-level security controls.
 This approach follows patterns used by leading SaaS platforms and provides robust protection while maintaining development simplicity and operational reliability.